mcclintock-lab/ca-fisheries-engagement-tool/src/app/methods-short/websites.md

 #### Question 1: What level of resources, both in terms of staffing and funding, are required for this strategy?
 -	Staffing: Medium
-  - 	25-75% staff FTE to maintain the website, generate material, and solicit material from agency staff.
+  - 	25-75% staff PY to maintain the website, generate material, and solicit material from agency staff.
 -	Budget: Low
   - 	$20,000-100,000 for accessible, tailored, user-friendly website design.